python-websockets/websockets/docs/design.rst

 :attr:`~protocol.WebSocketCommonProtocol.transfer_data_task` creates no risk of canceling :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` and failing to close the TCP connection, thus leaking resources.

+Then :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` cancels
+:attr:`~protocol.WebSocketCommonProtocol.keepalive_ping`.
+This task has no protocol compliance responsibilities.
+Terminating it to avoid leaking it is the only concern.

 Terminating the TCP connection can take up to ``2 * timeout`` on the server side and ``3 * timeout`` on the client side.
 Clients start by waiting for the